ceph/ceph/doc/rados/operations/operating.rst

 Running Ceph as a Service
 -------------------------

-When you deploy Ceph Argonaut or Bobtail with ``ceph-deploy``, you operate Ceph as a service (you may also use sysvinit).
+When you deploy Ceph Argonaut or Bobtail with ``ceph-deploy``, you may operate Ceph as a service (you may also use sysvinit).